 Piriformis syndrome is an uncommon neuromuscular disorder that most often results in irritation of the sciatic nerve.

-Not everyone is at equal risk of piriformis syndrome, however because the sciatic nerve doesn’t always pass through the piriformis muscle.
+Not everyone is at equal risk of piriformis syndrome, however, because the sciatic nerve doesn’t always pass through the piriformis muscle.
 In fact, only seventeen percent of the population are built like this.
 People in this subgroup are at higher risk of piriformis syndrome.
 Other people can develop the condition if the piriformis muscle and the sciatic nerve are very close together.

 You may experience a spasm in the piriformis muscle due to: